marcamsler1/mt-exercise-4/README.md

 The BLEU-Score for a beam-size of 1 is not that good in comparison to the others, because it's greedy decoding.
 The impact of making the beam size to 2 is huge, and this beam size leads to the best BLEU scores.
 In addition to this, the time taken for decoding is also the lowest at a beam size of 2.
 We were a bit surprised that beam sizes of 3, 4 and 5 gradually got a lower BLEU score, since we initially thought that one of those beam sizes would lead to the best score.
 From there on, the quality of translations further decreased with a higher beam size.
 At a beam size of 20, we get a similar BLEU score to a beam size of one and increasing the beam size even further just decreases translation quality even more.
 The time taken for decoding also increases linearly with a higher beam size, so there were no surprises there.

+For future experiments, we would likely choose a beam size of 3 or 4.
+These beam sizes didn't have the best BLEU score in this experiment, but we think that for other experiments such a beam size is better, since a size of two could might be too small in some cases, where we need to keep more diverse translations in the search space.
+The amount of time needed for these beam sizes is also manageable.